If you want to get the most from your saddle, you have to focus on three important factors:

 In this way, your first to-do is to measure your inseam.
 Measuring your inseam is easy.
 It is the distance of your crotch from the ground while you’re standing straight on the ground (barefooted).
 Here is my shortcut way to get your inseam.
 Follow these steps:

-- Without your cycling shoes stand next to a wall.
+- Without your cycling shoe stand next to a wall.

 - Place something solid like a book or metal scale between your legs.

 - Mark the height of the top of the book on the wall with a pencil or pen.

 - Calculate the distance in centimeters instead of inches from the floor to the marked point.
 This is basically your inseam height.

 Step 2: 109% method

 Now multiply the inseam length by 1.09 to get the perfect saddle height from the pedal platform (while pedals are at the vertical position).
 109% method is a comparatively more accurate method.

 There is another way to get the perfect saddle height.